Skip to content

 What is the training like?

-Stranger training is done in adavnce of the event, in a mix of in person and virtual formats (depending on interest and number of attendees).
-FROM (Fern Ranger Orientation Module) covers topics ranging from the history of rangering, things Strangers do/do not do, ethical requirements, conflict resolution, communication, responding to emergencies, radio operations, event policies/procedures, and venue geography.
+Stranger training is done in advance of the event, in a mix of in person and virtual formats (depending on interest and number of attendees).
+Training covers topics ranging from the history of rangering, things Strangers do/do not do, ethical requirements, conflict resolution, and communication, to emergencies and how to respond, radio operations, event policies/procedures, and venue geography.

 What if I can’t make the training for some reason?